 Performance Goals.
 Because we set target performance goals that we believe represent performance at or above the 50th percentile of our peer group (confirmed through historical analysis), achievement of such goals is designed to pay base salary plus short-term incentive at approximately the 50th percentile of the peer group.
 Should the Company fail to reach target goals, the MIP will pay out to a lesser degree.
-Payouts are discretionary on the part of the Committee if the threshold goals are not met.
-Our performance goals for 2008 were EBITDA of \$504.7 million (weighted at 33.3% in the calculation).
+If the threshold goals are not met or the Company fails to meet any of its quarterly financial covenant measures during the year, no payout under the MIP is earned.
+Our performance goals for 2010 were EBITDA of \$570.0 million (weighted at 66.6% in the calculation) and cash flow before debt reduction of \$200 million (weighted at 33.3% in the calculation).
 Achieving these performance goals would present an opportunity for a MIP award at target.
-The payout for performance at 90% of our EBITDA and cash flow goals was set at 50% of target, and no payout would be earned for performance at or below 85% of our

-EBITDA and cash flow goals.
+The payout for performance at 90% of our EBITDA and cash flow goals was set at 50% of target, and no payout would be earned for performance at or below 85% of our EBITDA and cash flow goals.
 The payout for performance at 110% or more of our EBITDA and cash flow goals (after appropriate accrual for the greater compensation expense) was set at a maximum of 200% of target.

-Actual Short-Term Incentive Payouts for 2008.
-Actual short-term incentive payouts for 2008 are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
-Although the Company surpassed the EBITDA and cash flow thresholds, it did not achieve the target performance.
-Nevertheless, the Committee reviewed the Company's performance in the midst of significant inflation and unprecedented volatility in the overall economy, including the Company's successful completion of the Altivity Transaction and significant progress on capturing anticipated synergies from such transaction, and determined that payout of bonuses above the calculated amount was appropriate.
-The Committee exercised its discretion and awarded bonuses at up to 50% of the target level, depending on individual performance.
+Actual Short-Term Incentive Payouts for 2010.
+Actual short-term incentive payouts for 2010 are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+Based on the Company's performance with respect to both its EBITDA and cash flow before debt reduction performance goals, the Committee and the Board of Directors approved payouts under the MIP at up to 100% of the target level, depending upon individual performance.